Home

 Hello there!

-My name is Shai ('shy') Nielson and I am a Linguistics and Cognitive Science joint PhD Candidate at UC San Diego.
+My name is Shai ('shy') Lynne Nielson and I am a Linguistics and Cognitive Science joint PhD Candidate at UC San Diego.
 Broadly, I am interested in sign language linguistics from a psycholinguistic perspective.
 My main focus is on the effects of late first language acquisition on phonological processing in American Sign Language.
-I am also doing work on cross-linguistic sign language phonological typology.
+I am also doing research on cross-linguistic sign language phonological typology.
 If you would like to learn more, please check out my research page.

 You can also look at my CV, find out how to reach me, and see what I've been up to lately (see Announcements below).